Important remark for all users only reading headlines:

 • Antenna Location: Using an antenna together with the receiver hardware near the SDR program like QIRX will in most cases be a compromise.
 Having the possibility to put an antenna on the roof pairs nicely with using a remote I/Q data driver.

-• Noise Pollution: Today's working places with all of this home office stuff and large multiple computer screens have a notoriously bad reputation with respect to pollution of the environment with RF noise.
+• Noise Pollution: Today's working places with all of this home office stuff and large multiple computer screens have a notoriously bad reputation with respect to RF noise pollution of the environment.
 Using an embedded device tailord for low noise generation will definitely gain you some decibels in sensitivity.

 The picture shows the settings for a local/remote scenario.